Now welcoming guests · Check availability · hosted by our family for yours

 Gated.
 Wooded.
 Minutes from everything.

-Set in the private Biltmore at Lodestone community on West Mountain — minutes to Wisp Resort, eight to Deep Creek Lake, twelve to its state park, and twenty to Maryland's tallest waterfall.
+Set in the private Biltmore at Lodestone community on Marsh Mountain — minutes to Wisp Resort, eight to Deep Creek Lake, twelve to its state park, and twenty to Maryland's tallest waterfall.

-Stay close to the best of Wisp and Deep Creek Lake — and the quieter local spots families remember most.
+Stay close to Wisp and Deep Creek Lake — and the quieter local spots families remember most.

 The Perch sits between Wisp Resort, Deep Creek Lake, and Swallow Falls — minutes from each.